Career Timeline of Julio Rodríguez: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Julio Rodríguez made an impact.

-Julio "J-Rod" Rodríguez is a Dominican professional baseball center fielder for the Seattle Mariners.
+Julio Rodríguez, nicknamed "J-Rod," is a Dominican professional baseball center fielder for the Seattle Mariners.
 He signed with the Mariners in 2017 and debuted in MLB in 2022.
-His impactful rookie season earned him an All-Star selection, a Silver Slugger Award, and the American League Rookie of the Year Award.
+During his rookie season, he earned an All-Star selection, a Silver Slugger Award, and was named the American League Rookie of the Year.

-Julio Rodríguez led the Mariners to their first postseason appearance since 2001, ending the longest active playoff drought amongst major North American sports leagues at the time.
+Julio Rodríguez led the Mariners to their first postseason appearance since 2001, ending the longest active playoff drought among major North American sports leagues at the time.

-In July 2017, at 16 years old, Julio Rodríguez signed as an international free agent with the Seattle Mariners, receiving a $1.75 million signing bonus.
+In July 2017, at the age of 16, Julio Rodríguez signed as an international free agent with the Seattle Mariners, receiving a $1.75 million signing bonus.

 2017: Signed with the Seattle Mariners